Humbly Homemade

 Unrisen dough in a metal mixing bowl.

-5. Place the dough in a mixing bowl, and cover.
+Place it in a mixing bowl.

 A pot of water and a jar of baking soda.